CSCI3230U/majorgroupproject-michael-mazzilli-s-team/server/README.md

 This is an overview of all the functionality currently implemented in the tweetbook API.
 Every endpoint is listed along with its function and parameters.

 **Setting up:**\
+- run `npm install` in this folder to install all dependencies
-Create new file called `config.json` in the root of the server directory.
+- Create new file called `config.json` in the root of the server directory.
 See `config.json.sample` for structure.

 **Running the server**:
 - `nodemon` for autoreload on save,